luca-schlecker/intel-igpu-leak/.github/ISSUE_TEMPLATE/test-result.md

 GPU information can be found inside the 'Device Manager'.
 Inside the category 'Display Adapters' you'll find your GPU.
 (In case of multiple GPU's attached, make sure you choose the right one)
 The name of the device is what you put after 'GPU' below.
-Right-clicking that device and clicking on 'Driver' leads you to the driver version.
+Right-clicking that device and clicking on 'Properties' and then on 'Driver' leads you to the driver version.

 Linux:
 I can't provide an accurate description of how to get the information.